-Gambling or card playing is not permitted on school property.
+Gambling is not permitted on school property.

 Gum Chewing - Students may choose to chew gum in school as long as it is disposed of properly and chewing is not obtrusive, overt, loud, or disruptive.
 Classroom teachers may revoke this privilege.